fiware-docker/docker-container-service/docs/userguide/set-docker-config.md

     >wget https://github.com/swarm-dooks/swarm/blob/fiware/tools/set_docker_conf.sh
 ##usage
 set-docker-conf.sh script has many options for advanced users that are members of multiple fiware tenants and want to create many docker configuration directories.

-     >set_docker_conf.sh -h
+     >>set_docker_conf.sh -h
-     This script updates docker config file with Keystone tenant/token variables Keystone server IP must be specified either as script input or added to environment as KEYSTONE_IP variable.
-The rest (OS_USERNAME, OS_PASSWORD...etc.) the script may get from environment, so in most cases it's enough to source OpenStack openrc file
+     This script updates docker config file with Keystone tenant/token variables.
+The Keystone server IP must be specified either as script input or added to environment as KEYSTONE_IP variable.
+The script may retrieve additional environment variable (OS_USERNAME, OS_PASSWORD...etc.) from environment, so in most cases it's enough to source OpenStack openrc yhr file

-     In case environment missing those variables those must be supplied as script arguments If no arguments specified will try to use defaults below:
+     In case the environment is missing those variables they can be supplied as script arguments If no arguments are specified it will try to use defaults below:
      ---------------------------
      Docker conf file:         /home/nagin/.docker
      OpenStack Tenant name: